Jegstudio/gutenverse-core/gutenverse/readme.txt

 == Changelog ==
 = 2.1.8 =
+##### Improvements
+* add display panel to popup builder
+* add option to set image radius in testimonials block
+* add option to align category for post block type 5
+* add option to break word or not in heading block

+##### Bug Fixes
 * fix issue with pagination panel control switcher
+* fix background featured image not dynamic in the template
+* fix conflict with plugin editorkit
+* fix issue with spacer responsive
+* fix post term text hover on content type block
+* fix column horizontal and vertical alignment responsive in editor

 = 2.1.7 =
+##### Bug Fixes
 * fix issue with text based blocks

 = 2.1.6 =